Suppose we push constantly ahead, change lanes to grab a bit of headway,

 off at 60 mph!
 No downstream congestion!
 The

-not a bottleneck.
-A "traffic wave" develops
+downstream lane.
+Instead, a stalled "traffic wave" develops

 at (and behind) the merge-zone.

-After the bottleneck, it's clear sailing.
+After the wave, it's clear sailing.

 WHY must a bottleneck develop at a merge zone?
 Well, obviously because